BlankRose/42Collection/ReadMe.md

 				<li>PDFs of Correction and Subject (in english)</li>
 				<li>Sources files (might not reflect final push to get the mark)</li>
 			</ul>
-			Please note there might not has every correction files as I have started getting them at the very end of my cursus and there also might be some modifications in the subject since the elapsed time
+			Please note there might not has every correction files and there also might be some modifications in the subject since the elapsed time.
+If you wish to help out, feel free to contact me or pull requests to update the subjects and corrections.
 		</p>
 	</div>
 	<br>